cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 # Single-Shot APIs

-In many cases, applications encrypt only a single message to a responder's public key.
+In many cases, applications encrypt only a single message to a recipient's public key.
 This section provides templates for HPKE APIs that implement stateless "single-shot" encryption and decryption using APIs specified in {{hpke-kem}} and {{hpke-dem}}: